juftin/hatch-pip-compile/README.md

 ### Configuration Options

+The plugin gives you options to configure how lockfiles are generated and how they are installed into your environment.

+#### Generating Lockfiles

 | name                   | type        | description                                                                                                                           |
 | ---------------------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------------- |
 | lock-filename          | `str`       | The filename of the ultimate lockfile. `default` env is `requirements.txt`, non-default is `requirements/requirements-{env_name}.txt` |